FatimaRauf02/DocQA-RAG-chatbot/README.md

 ## Overview

 DocQA is a full-stack AI chatbot that lets you have real conversations with your documents.
-Upload PDFs or images, ask questions in plain English, and get comprehensive answers that cite exactly which page they came from — no hallucinations, no guessing.
+Upload PDFs or images, ask questions in plain English and get comprehensive answers that cite exactly which page they came from — no hallucinations, no guessing.

 When your documents don't have the answer, DocQA automatically falls back to a live web search and tells you it did so.
 Every answer is grounded, transparent, and traceable.